TaiseiYamana/SCDD/README.md

 Dataset : `Office-31`

 ### Analysis
-Running the '/source/analysis.py' can  visualize the cross-domain feature representation of the trained model using T-SNE.
+Run the '/source/analysis.py' to visualize the cross-domain feature representation of the trained model using T-SNE.
 At the same time, confusion matrix for the target domain is created.

 A sample of the code can be run with analysis.sh.
 ```